-- 1. Provide more information about how parents can support their children at home in achieving their next steps. - 2.
-Ensure that there is a greater variety of extra-curricular activities available for students and that parents are involved in these activities. - 3.
-Provide opportunities for students to engage in volunteer work and that there are greater links with other schools, locally, nationally, and internationally.
+Provide more information about how parents can support their children at home in achieving their next steps.
+Ensure that there is a greater variety of extra-curricular activities available for students and that parents are involved in these activities.

+3. Provide opportunities for students to engage in volunteer work and that there are greater links with other schools, locally, nationally, and internationally.

-6.4 Governance Internal Evaluations Elements External Evaluations 6.4.1 Involvement of stakeholders 6.4.2 Ensuring accountability 6.4.3 Influence on the school The governing board consists of the owner, the school principal, and a representative from the parents.
-The views of parents have not been formally sought.
-Stakeholders can express their views on social occasions, visits to the school or via word of mouth.
-There is no formal mechanism for parents and other stakeholders to contact the school.
-The owner visits the school two or three times weekly.
-These meetings do not include other governors, hence they do not all have the opportunity to monitor the work of the school.
+PS6: Leadership and management 6.4 Governance Internal Evaluations Elements External Evaluations 6.4.1 The governing board consists of the owner, the school principal, and a Involvement of stakeholders representative from the parents.
+The views of parents have not beer 6.4.2 formally sought.
+Stakeholders can express their views on social Ensuring accountability occasions, visits to the school or vic word of mouth.
+There is no formal 6.4.3 mechanism for parents and other stakeholders to contact the schoo Influence on the school stakeholders to contact the school The owner visits the school two or three times weekly.
+These meeting do not include other governors, hence they do not all have the opportunity to monitor the work of the school.
 At these times, the owner holds discussions with the principal about school targets and priorities.
-The owner is keen to forge teamwork between the governors and senior leaders in the school.
+The owner is keen to forg teamwork between the governors and senior leaders in the school.
 However, there is no system by which senior leaders can be held accountable for the achievement and personal development of all students.
 The owner, in particular, does exert an influence on school leaders and the direction of the school.
-She is awaiting approval for plans to build a new school to provide an appropriately designed building with more modern facilities.
-Governors have ensured all statutory and regulatory requirements are met.
+She is awaiting approval for plans to build a new school to provide an appropriately designed building with more modern facilities Governors have ensured all statutory and regulatory requirements are met.
 The high standards of health and safety, including child protection, identified in the previous inspection report, have been maintained.